Dentist Contract Lawyer | Attorney Review of Dental Contract | Dentists

 - Alternative Dispute Resolution: If there is a conflict, will mediation or arbitration process be utilized?
 Who decides what attorney oversees the process?
 Will it be a health care attorney?

-How to Get out of a Dental Contract with a Non Compete
+How to Get out of a Dental Agreement with a Non Compete

 However, there are a few states which prohibit health care provider non compete clauses.
 Please check your state laws for dental non compete agreements to see what the specific rules for your state are.
 The general test for reasonableness of non-competition agreements holds that on termination of employment, a covenant which restrains an employee from competing with his former employer is termed reasonable if: